 \subsection{Datasets Details}

 We describe in detail the datasets that we used in our evaluation below.
 The basic statistics about these datasets are provided in Table \ref{tab:dataset_stats}. \begin{enumerate} \item \cora : It is a citation network, in which nodes represent computer science research papers, and each edge between two nodes represents a research paper citing another.
 The nodes are classified into one of seven categories.
-Though a citation network is a directed network, the dataset is widely used as an undirected network in the message-passing based graph machine learning, especially for the node classification task, in which the task is to predict each node's category based on its own text features and text features of its neighbors.
+Though a citation network is a directed network, the dataset is widely used as an undirected network in the message-passing-based graph machine learning, especially for the node classification task, in which the task is to predict each node's category based on its own text features and text features of its neighbors.
 Each node's feature is a 2000-dimensional bag-of-words representation of the keywords in the paper that it corresponds to. \item \wiki : It is a text-attributed graph dataset, derived from the Wikipedia platform, widely used for node classification tasks.
-The nodes correspond to Wikipedia page descriptions of different computer science topics, and edges between nodes represent hyperlinks from one article to another.
+The nodes correspond to Wikipedia page descriptions of different computer science topics, and the edges represent hyperlinks from one article to another.
 Each node in the dataset belongs to one of 10 categories.
-The node classification task is to correctly predict a node's label, and the edges are considered to be undirected.
-Each node's feature vector is a GloVe embedding of size 300, computed based on the text associated with the nodes. \item \liar: It is a fake-news detection dataset that is often represented as a knowledge graph, with nodes corresponding to statements, speakers, and topics, and edges encoding typed relations such as \textit{spoken\_by} and \textit{about}.To adapt \liar into a homogeneous graph suitable for standard GNN pipelines, we merge the three node types—statements, speakers, and topics—into a single unified node set.
+The node classification task is to correctly predict a node's label, and edges are undirected.
+Each node's feature vector is a 300-dimensional GloVe embedding computed from the text associated with the node. \item \liar: It is a fake-news detection dataset that is often represented as a knowledge graph, with nodes corresponding to statements, speakers, and topics, and edges encoding typed relations such as \textit{spoken\_by} and \textit{about}.
+To adapt \liar into a homogeneous graph suitable for standard GNN pipelines, we merge the three node types—statements, speakers, and topics—into a single unified node set.
 Each node is embedded with a 384-dimensional BERT representation and augmented with a 3-dimensional one-hot vector indicating its type.
 Edges representing the original heterogeneous relations (\textit{spoken\_by} and \textit{about}) are converted to undirected edges and unified into a single edge type in the homogeneous graph.
 Statement nodes retain their ground-truth labels for fake news classification (ranging from \textit{pants-fire} to \textit{true}), while speaker and topic nodes are assigned a dummy label.
-We also preserve a node-level string attribute—containing the raw statement, speaker name, or topic—for use in explanation and visualization.
+We also preserve a node-level string attribute containing the raw statement, speaker name, or topic for use in explanations and visualizations.